TransAgent: Enhancing LLM-Based Code Translation via Fine-Grained Execution Alignment: Motivating Example

-\textbf{Challenges in fixing syntax errors sorely with the error messages thrown by the compiler/interpreter.} When fix the the syntax errors, \unitrans{} uses the error messages provided by the compiler to fix the translation errors.
-However, these messages are often vague or lack specific repair guidance, making it difficult for the model to effectively resolve syntax errors.
-For example, Figure~\ref{fig:syntax_fix} shows a translated target Java program \texttt{minimumArrayLength}~\cite{minimumArrayLength} from the source Python program, which encounters a compilation error: \texttt{no suitable method found for min(List<int[]>)}.
-The error message does not clarify why the method call fails or what needs to be changed, providing limited hints for the LLMs to generate correct patches.
-To enhance the ability of model to correct syntax errors, it is helpful to convert compiler error messages into clearer, more specific fix suggestions.
-For instance, in Figure~\ref{fig:syntax_fix}, the error message can be rephrased to explain that \texttt{Collections.min()} cannot accept primitive types and requires a \texttt{List} of objects instead, which can potentially provide detailed guidance for LLMs in understanding and fixing the syntax error in the target program.
+\textbf{Challenges in fixing syntax errors solely with the error messages thrown by the compiler/interpreter.} \unitrans{} relies on compiler error messages to fix syntax errors, but these messages are often vague and lack specific repair guidance, making it difficult for LLMs to resolve issues effectively.
+For instance, in Figure~\ref{fig:syntax_fix}, the Java program \texttt{minimumArrayLength}~\cite{minimumArrayLength}, translated from Python, encounters a compilation error: \texttt{no suitable method found for min(List<int[]>)}.
+The error message fails to explain why the method call is invalid or how to fix it, providing limited hints for the LLMs to generate correct patches.
+To enhance the ability of LLMs to correct syntax errors, it is helpful to convert compiler error messages into clearer, more specific fix suggestions.
+For example, rephrasing the message to indicate that \texttt{Collections.min()} requires a \texttt{List} of objects rather than primitives would better guide the LLM in resolving the issue.